herbiezimmerman/Windows-Event-Logs-With-Event-IDs/README.md

 # Windows-Event-Logs-With-Event-IDs
-A running list of Windows sources and the related event ids.
+The following is a compiled list of some of the various Windows Event Logs and some of the event ids that may be found in the log.
+This initial list was pulled from [Hayabusa](https://github.com/Yamato-Security/) and [Events Ripper](https://github.com/keydet89/Events-Ripper).